 Incomplete details will delay the processing of your claim.

-Your excess is R230* per claim date.
+Your excess is R230* per claim date or 16.5% of the applicable benefit of each and every claim, whichever is greater.
 This means that every time you go to the vet, you will need to pay the first R230* of the calculated benefit.

 Paws Accident option offers accidental injury cover only.